 Bulbs & Flowers

-Transplant seedlings or purchased plants of onions and cabbage.
+Trans plant seedlings or purchased plants of lettuce, tomatoes, peppers, eggplant, and cucumber.

 Is freeze in the forecast?

-Yes!
-Read about how to protect sensitive plants from the low temperatures that are forecast this week.
+Read about how to protect sensitive plants from low temperatures.
 Follow this link

 Journal includes :